I Stopped Ice Skating Uphill with ADD

 What I Built

 Traditional jobs gave predictable pay, but cost me my equilibrium.
-No fixed schedule or fixed pay gave me flexibility, but no traction.
-I'd work in these intense bursts, then crash, then panic, then avoid looking at my numbers because they felt like a report card I had already failed.
+Unstructured income gave me flexibility, but no traction.
+I'd work in intense bursts, then crash, then panic, then avoid looking at my numbers because they felt like a report card I had already failed.

 Dove crocheting